LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 On the electrical side, it also consists of a `SKR Pico` stepper motor controller, together with the `TLV493D` magnetic field sensor.
 This was chosen because of its larger measuring range and can therefore be used more universally without having to change the sensor of the arm.

-### Integration of an industry Teslameter
+### Integration of an industry teslameter

 As the sensors shown so far relate exclusively to self-built, low-cost hardware, the following section shows how existing hardware can be integrated into the system.
 This is shown here using a temperature-compensated `Voltcraft GM-70` telsameter\ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png}, which has a measuring range of `0-3T` with a resolution of 0.1mT.
-This offers an `RS232` interface with a documented protocol for connection to a (+pc).
+This offers an `RS232` interface with a documented protocol\ref{Voltcraft_GM70_serial_protocol.csv} for connection to a (+pc).
 This connectivity makes it possible to make the device compatible with the (+mrp) library using interface software [@VoltcraftGM70Rest] executable on the host (+pc).
 However, it does not offer the range of functions that the `Unified Sensor Firmware`\ref{firmware} offers.

 %%Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png%%

 Another option is a custom interface board between the meter and the PC.
 This is a good option as many modern (+pc)s or (+sbc)s no longer offer an `RS232` interface.
 As with the other sensors, this interface consists of your `RaspberryPi Pico` with an additional level shifter.
 The Teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The `Unified Sensor Firmware`\ref{firmware} was adapted using a separate build configuration and the protocol of the measuring device was implemented.

+%%Voltcraft_GM70_serial_protocol.csv%%

 This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.